 (3) For the purposes of section 27(2)(f) of the Act, any qualification relating to a person taken to be registered under Schedule 2 clause 6(1) of the Act entered in the Register under the Occupational Therapists Registration Act 1980 section 13(2)(c) immediately before the day on which the Act comes into operation is prescribed as a qualification for registration of that person.

 [Regulation 4 amended in Gazette 23 Jun 2009 p.
-2461.]
+2461; 13 Nov 2009 p.
+4536-7.]

 5. Prescribed period for registration and renewal of registration under section 34